Band Protocol and Chainlink: A Comparative Analysis

 In this article, we will first explore how BandChain works from a high level in order to lay the foundation for a comparative analysis that details how it stacks up against Chainlink.
 The main focuses of the comparison are as follows:

 - Band: BandChain only initially supports free, low-quality APIs, whereas paid, password-protected API support is still largely theoretical.
 Thus, developers cannot just call any password-protected API they desire.
-Their proposed plan is to require data providers to change their entire business model to accept on-chain cryptocurrency payments in BAND, drastically limiting the data available to users.
+Their proposed plan is to require data providers to change their entire business model to accept on-chain cryptocurrency payments, drastically limiting the data available to users.

 - Chainlink: Natively supports connection to any data source API live in production today, including free open APIs, paid authenticated APIs, and proprietary private APIs.
 This is all made available through modular external adapters that can be created and hosted by anyone without requiring any additional support from the Chainlink team or data providers themselves.